zr-tex8r/PXrubrica/README.md

 And rehash your TEXMF trees if necessary.

+### LICENSE

+This package is distributed under the MIT License.

 Revision History
 ----------------

+  * Version 1.1  〈2017/04/10〉
+      - Support for XeTeX/LuaTeX.
+      - Improve the process of two-side ruby.
+      - Bug fix.
   * Version 1.0a <2014/12/23>
       - Bug hix.
   * Version 1.0  <2012/04/30>